Connect With Us

 How Mortgage Life Insurance Works

 Your family benefits because they keep the house without monthly mortgage payments.
-They still need to pay property taxes, insurance, and maintenance costs.
-However, eliminating the mortgage payment can make a huge difference in their ability to stay in the home.
+They’ll still need to cover property taxes, insurance, and maintenance costs.
+But eliminating the mortgage payment can make a huge difference in their ability to stay in the home.

 Comparing Mortgage Protection and Traditional Life Insurance

-Traditional life insurance gives your beneficiaries more flexibility.
+Traditional life insurance gives your beneficiaries way more flexibility.
 A term life insurance policy pays a death benefit to whoever you name.
-Your family can use that money however they choose.
-They might pay off the mortgage, cover daily expenses, or save for future needs with mortgage protection life insurance.
+Your family can use that money however they choose — pay off the mortgage, cover daily expenses, or save for the future.

-Term life insurance costs less than many people expect, making it an attractive option for mortgage protection.
+Term life insurance costs less than many people expect, rendering it an attractive option for mortgage protection.
 You can buy coverage that lasts 10, 20, or 30 years.
-The premiums stay level throughout the term.
+Premiums stay level throughout the term.
 If you die during that time, your beneficiaries receive the full death benefit.

 Many financial experts prefer term life insurance over mortgage protection insurance.
 Term policies let your family decide how to use the money.
-They might pay off the loan immediately or keep making payments while using the insurance money for other expenses.
-This flexibility can prove valuable during difficult times.
+They might pay off the loan immediately or keep making payments while using the rest for other expenses.
+That flexibility can be a blessing during difficult times.

 Pros and Cons of Mortgage Protection Insurance

 Mortgage protection insurance has some clear advantages.
-You do not need a medical exam to qualify for basic coverage, which many life insurance providers often provide.
-The application process is faster than that of traditional life insurance.
+You don’t need a medical exam to qualify for basic coverage.
+The application process is faster than traditional life insurance.
 Your monthly mortgage payment stays protected if something happens to you.

-- The cost per dollar of coverage often exceeds term life insurance rates
+• The cost per dollar of coverage frequently exceeds term life insurance rates.

 Insurance premiums for mortgage protection may cost more than comparable term coverage.
-Compare quotes before deciding which option best fits your needs.
-Some insurance companies offer better deals than others on both types of policies.
+Always compare quotes before deciding which option fits your needs.
+Some companies offer better deals than others on both types of policies.

 When Mortgage Protection Makes Sense